 - a.
 You should utilize CICARE when you encounter any individual (such as staff or students, etc.) at UCLA Health Sciences Facilities.
 Connect, Introduce, Communicate, Ask/Anticipate, Respond, Exit. - i.
 If any individual(s) at UCLA is making you feel uncomfortable, in danger, threatening, or creating a hostile environment, please report them to the Volunteer Office. - b.
 HIPAA is a legislature law that provides data privacy and security provisions for safeguarding medical information. - i.
 UCLA Health Sciences also has policies with additional provisions and procedures regarding the protection of privacy and data (including research data). - ii.
-As a volunteer in the Clinical Volunteer Program, your role may contain some clinical involvements (must be approved on your SOD Form) such as access to Protected Health Information (PHI), any identifiable data, patients/study participants, or clinical settings such as patient areas. - iii.
-If your SOD form is not approved with clinical research or volunteer duties, then you are not permitted to have such involvement. - iv.
-If you come across PHI or medical records that are not properly stored or left unattended (i.e. on the floor, in the bathroom, etc.), report it to your supervisor or a staff member immediately. - v.
-Examples of HIPAA violations include taking photos or videos of patients/study participants, taking clinical data home, or requesting to see medical/clinical information that is not necessary for your role, etc. - vi.
-Consequences of HIPAA law and UCLA policy violations can include: Hefty fines, criminal charges, exclusion from UCLA campus parameters/employment, and/or academic transcript alterations. - vii.
+As a volunteer in the Non-Clinical Volunteer Program, your role should NOT contain ANY clinical involvements (must be approved on your SOD Form) such as access to Protected Health Information (PHI), any identifiable data, patients/study participants, or clinical settings such as patient areas. - iii.
+If you come across PHI or medical records that are not properly stored or left unattended (i.e. on the floor, in the bathroom, etc.), report it to your supervisor or a staff member immediately. - iv.
+Examples of HIPAA violations include taking photos or videos of patients/study participants, taking clinical data home, or requesting to see medical/clinical information that is not necessary for your role, etc. - v.
+Consequences of HIPAA law and UCLA policy violations can include: Hefty fines, criminal charges, exclusion from UCLA campus parameters/employment, and/or academic transcript alterations. - vi.
 Please take HIPAA law and our policies pertaining to HIPAA Compliance seriously.
 Protect ALL identifiable information (including information you receive about fellow volunteers, students, staff, etc.)!